qua-platform/qua-libs/examples/mixer-calibration/readme.md

 ## Automatic calibration script
-[Automatic Up-conversion Calibration](visa_automatic_mixer_calibration.py) - This scripts shows an example for an automatic mixer calibration code on an external spectrum analyzer, tested for a Keysight Fieldfox N9917A.
+[Automatic Up-conversion Calibration](visa_automatic_mixer_calibration.py) - This scripts shows an example for an automatic mixer calibration code on an external spectrum analyzer, written for several models: Keysight Fieldfox, Keysight N9001 and Rohde & Schwarz FPC.
+The script was tested with Keysight Fieldfox N9917A.
 It plays a CW pulse in an infinite loop, while probing the spectrum analyzer (SA) for the data, and minimizes the LO leakage and image using SciPy minimize toolbox with a Nelder-Mead algorithem.